Snehil2103/TCL-workshop/README.md

 # TASK:

-- Write a TCL script to automate Synthesis and Static timing analysis of the Design details mentioned in CSV file
+- Write a Shell script & TCL script to automate Synthesis and Static timing analysis of the Design details mentioned in CSV file

 # SUB-TASKS: